johnsyin/johnsyin.github.io/about.md

 ### Contact me

-Don't hesitate to reach me out if you want to talk about any content that I have shared or shared any job opportunity:
+Don't hesitate to reach me out if you want to
+1. Talk about any content that I have shared
+2. Share any job opportunity

 [johnsyin97@gmail.com](mailto:email@domain.com)